fhidalgor/mutagenesis_visualization/docs/index.rst

 Examples
 ===============

-In this section, we will walk the user through the different functions and methods that can be implemented.
-We will start from a fastq file, we will process the data and we will do each type of plot.
+In this chapter, we will walk the user through the different functions and methods ``mutagenesis_visualization`` offers.
+We will start from a fastq file, we will process the data (:ref:`processing`) and we will do each type of plot (:ref:`plotting`). :ref:`Normalizing` shows the different options of data normalization that the package allows for.

 .. toctree::
    :maxdepth: 1